-Our main fundraising event is an old-fashioned telethon, held annually the second or third Saturday of November, 2 PM-4-PM, (depending where Thanksgiving lands).
-We raised \$11,000+ during our first telethon, and we hope to increase that amount every year.
-All team members are required to participate, and parents can help by identifying friends and family who would be amenable to receiving a telethon call from their favorite Howdy Bot.
+Our main fundraising event is an old-fashioned telethon, held annually the second or third Saturday of November, 2 PM to 5 PM, (depending on where Thanksgiving lands).
+We raised \$11,000+ during our first telethon, and have raised at least that amount every year.
+All team members are required to participate, and parents can help by a) identifying friends and family who would be amenable to receiving a telethon call from their favorite Howdy Bot and b) helping spread the word on social media (we'll post so you can re-share).